influxdata/influxdb-client-js/influxdb-client-apis.task.cron.md

 ## Task.cron property

-[Cron expression](https://en.wikipedia.org/wiki/Cron#Overview) that defines the schedule on which the task runs.
-Cron scheduling is based on system time.
-Value is a [Cron expression](https://en.wikipedia.org/wiki/Cron#Overview)<!-- -->.
+A [Cron expression](https://en.wikipedia.org/wiki/Cron#Overview) that defines the schedule on which the task runs.
+InfluxDB uses the system time when evaluating Cron expressions.

 <b>Signature:</b>